vytasrgl/ChatScript/wiki/ChatScript-Advanced-User-Manual.md

 t: I like (somewhat) ice
 ```
 how does the system resolve this ambiguity?
 Here, white space actually matters.
 First, if
 the function is a builtin system function, it always uses that.
-So you can’t write this:
+So you can't write this:
 ```
 t: I fail (sort of) at most things
 ```
 When it is a user function, it looks to see if the
 ( of the argument list is contiguous to the function name or spaced apart.
 Contiguous is treated as a function call and apart is treated as English.
-This is not done for built-ins because it’s more likely you spaced it accidently than that you intended it to be English.
+This is not done for built-ins because it's more likely you spaced it accidently than that you intended it to be English.

 > How should I go about creating a responder?